chrishengler/twaddle/docs/regex.md

 If you don't know what regular expressions are, this is probably best ignored for the sake of your own sanity.

-If you do know what regular expressions are, then I warn you that this implementation follows that of Rant v3.
-It is truly hideous and the same advice may still apply regarding sanity.
+If you do know what regular expressions are, the same advice may still apply.

-Improved syntax may be available in a later version.

 You can use regular expressions (regex) to manipulate Twaddle output.
 The syntax is similar to other Twaddle [functions](functions.md), but the regex itself